centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-aruba-instant-snmp.md

 yum install centreon-plugin-Network-Aruba-Instant-Snmp
 ```

-2. Install the Centreon Plugin-Pack RPM on the Centreon Central server:
+2. Install the Centreon Plugin Pack RPM on the Centreon Central server:

  ```bash
 yum install centreon-pack-network-aruba-instant-snmp
 ```

-3. On the Centreon Web interface, install the *Aruba Instant SNMP* Plugin-Pack through "Configuration > Plugin packs > Manager" page.
+3. On the Centreon Web interface, install the *Aruba Instant SNMP* Plugin Pack through "Configuration > Plugin packs > Manager" page.

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Host configuration

-Create your host and apply the *Net-Aruba-Instant-SNMP-custom* host template.
-You must set SNMP community and version in the dedicated fields of the host form.
+Create your Host and apply the *Net-Aruba-Instant-SNMP-custom* Host Template.
+You must set SNMP Community and Version in the dedicated fields of the Host Form.

-  :warning: If you are using SNMP v3, set all specific parameters within SNMPEXTRAOPTIONS host macro
+  :warning: If you are using SNMP v3, set all specific parameters within SNMPEXTRAOPTIONS Host Macro

 | Obligatoire | Nom              | Description                                    |
 | :---------- | :--------------- | :--------------------------------------------- |
 |             | SNMPEXTRAOPTIONS | Configure your own SNMPv3 credentials combo    |

-## FAQ

-### How to test my plugin and what do the main parameters stand for ?
+## How to test my plugin and what do the main parameters stand for ?

 Once the plugin is installed, you can test it logging into the CLI with the centreon-engine user.